 Currently, there are 7,540 brick and mortar locations and over 100,000 online retailers that accept bitcoins for their products and services.
-These numbers continue to grow and you can keep tabs on who is accepting bitcoins in your neighborhood by visiting coinmap.org (just brick & mortar locations) or for a more comprehensive look at bitcoin-accepting merchants visit spendbitcoins.com.
+These numbers continue to grow and you can keep tabs on who is accepting bitcoins in your neighborhood by visiting coinmap.org (just brick & mortar locations) or, for a more comprehensive look at bitcoin-accepting merchants, visit spendbitcoins.com.

-Below you will find a comprehensive list of some of the top sites and places where you can put your bitcoins to good use:
+Below, you will find a comprehensive list of some of the top sites and places where you can put your bitcoins to good use:

 - SurfAir: Another airline which accepts bitcoin as a form of payment since November 2017.
 They also accept Ethereum.

-- Sharps Pixley: Buy, store and trade precious metals using bitcoins with this company.
+- Sharps Pixley: Buy, store, and trade precious metals using bitcoins with this company.
 They started taking bitcoins in September 2017, seeking to “bridge the gap between the world’s oldest currency, and its newest”.

 - APMEX: One of the world’s largest online gold dealers started taking bitcoins in December, 2017.
-In order to boost the usage of bitcoin as a form of payment, they’re also offering a small discount for people who decide to use it.
+In order to boost the usage of bitcoin as a method of payment, they’re also offering a small discount for people who decide to use it.

-- JM Bullion: Another gold dealing company which started taking bitcoins as a form of payment since early 2016, also offering a 4% discount to those who decide to use the cryptocurrency to pay for their precious metal.
+- JM Bullion: Another gold dealing company which started taking bitcoins as a method of payment since early 2016, also offering a 4% discount to those who decide to use the cryptocurrency to pay for their precious metal.

 - PizzaForCoins: Yes, you can also buy food using bitcoins.
 This company started out in February 2013, making them some of the first companies to take bitcoins as a method of payment.
 Their concept is simple, get a pizza delivered to your house (depending on where you’re located) and pay using bitcoins.